Island Song

 • The 5-hander version of ISLAND SONG is written for 3 females and 2 males.

-• The expanded version is flexibly written for 3-11 males and 5-14 females (we’ll provide a sheet with guidance for alternate cast breakdowns).
+• The large cast is flexibly written for 3-11 males and 5-14 females (we’ll provide a sheet with guidance for alternate cast breakdowns).

 2. What’s the band size and instrumentation?